 Even those of us who feel pretty satisfied with our work-life balance and seamless commute can fall victim to those Sunday Night Blues.
 Indeed, the thought of returning to the office come Monday morning is enough to have most of us fantasising about hopping on the next flight to the Maldives and opting for an early retirement.

 For a lucky (or perhaps just smarter) few, this fantasy has become a reality — with record numbers of people joining the FIRE (Financial Independence, Retire Early) movement.
-So, just how realistic is this for the average young person looking for a taste of freedom, and how should we go about the notoriously tricky business of turning a pipe dream into a reality?
+So, just how realistic is this for the average young person looking for a taste of freedom, and how should you go about the notoriously tricky business of turning this pipe dream into a reality?